Skip to main navigation Skip to main content

 Group work

 In some instances working in groups will be required, and there may be occasions when work is submitted from the whole group rather than individuals.
-In these instances the instructions will make it clear how individual contributions to the joint work should be identified and will be assessed.
+In these instances the assessment instructions will make it clear how individual contributions to the group work should be identified and will be assessed.
 If you are in any doubt, check with the person setting the assignment.
 If you have worked with others you should make sure that you clearly state this.

 Programme regulations